canonical-web-and-design/developer.ubuntu.com/templates/pages/core/troubleshooting.md

 ----
 title: Troubleshooting
 description: Got stuck?
-A series of steps to help you debug [topic] and move forward with your project.
+Here's where to find help to move forward with your Ubuntu Core project.
 ----

 # Troubleshooting